-- ❖ Process Matters as Much as Outcome: We aim to take time for quality, move at the speed of trust, and cultivate relationships beyond the life of a single monument.
+- ❖ Process Matters as Much as Outcome: The City of Chula Vista aims to take time for quality, move at the speed of trust, and cultivate relationships beyond the life of a single monument and/or name.
 We strive for a powerful final result that is fueled by intentional and iterative processes.
 We balance urgency and timeliness with purposeful reflection.
-We work collectively with Kumeyaay communities to review history. - ❖ Truth Telling and Accountability: acknowledging a comprehensive and robust history of our region.

-- ❖ Elimination of Prejudice and Discrimination: We acknowledge that the historical and contemporary practices of monument installation and the naming/renaming of public assets has created harm and continues to marginalize communities and community members.
-The installation of monuments and the naming/renaming of city assets must thoroughly vet efforts, donations, and proposals that inflame prejudice and discrimination. - Welcoming City: We believe that truly welcoming places have intentional, inclusive policies, practices, and norms that enable all residents to live, thrive, and contribute fully. - ❖ Public Memory and Memorialization is POWER: Monuments, naming, and renaming can convey a powerful connection between Chula Vista and its history, and in some instances its future.
-It is therefore important that the placement of monuments and the naming/renaming of city assets be limited to circumstances of the highest community-wide importance, to maintain the significant difference between commemoration and memorialization.
-2
+We aim to work collectively with Kumeyaay communities when reviewing the region's history. - Truth Telling and Accountability: We work towards acknowledging a comprehensive and robust history of our region. - ❖ Elimination of Prejudice and Discrimination: We acknowledge that the historical and contemporary practices of monument installation and the naming/renaming of public assets has created harm and continues to marginalize communities and community members.
+The installation of monuments and the naming/renaming of city assets must thoroughly vet efforts, donations, and proposals that may inflame prejudice, bigotry, and discrimination. - Welcoming City: We believe that truly welcoming places have intentional, inclusive and equitable policies, practices, and norms that enable all (especially those marginalized) community members to live, thrive, and contribute fully. - ❖ Public Memory and Memorialization is POWER: Monuments, naming, and renaming can convey a powerful connection between Chula Vista and its history, and in some instances its future.
+It is therefore important that the placement of monuments and the naming/renaming of city assets be limited to circumstances of the highest community-wide importance, to be mindful of the relationship between commemoration and memorialization.2